Showing posts with label #Parables. Show all posts

 will he then find any faith on the earth?”

 Some notes about my translation.
-The term the widow is using is ἐκδίκησόν με/ekdíkisón me, which the KJV translates “Avenge me.”
+The term Jesus had the widow use is ἐκδίκησόν με/ekdíkisón me, which the KJV translates “Avenge me.”
 That’s perhaps too literal of a translation.
 Ekdikéo means to carry out a punishment, and the word isn’t particular about whether it’s a judge sentencing a criminal, a vigilante murdering a criminal, or someone with a grudge taking out petty revenge upon a neighbor.
 Since Jesus is talking about a judge, he is talking about some level of due process.

 Problem is, Jesus isn’t talking about a righteous judge.
 In his culture there were two kinds of judges:

-• Jewish judges followed and interpreted the Law, the commands the LORD handed down in the 15th century BC.
+• Jewish judges followed and interpreted the Law of Moses, the commands the LORD handed down in the 15th century BC.

 • Roman judges followed and interpreted the laws decreed by the senate and people of Rome.